FLORENCE, SC (WBTW) – Additional criminal sexual conduct charges have been filed against the son of an accused Florence officer killer.

 Sgt.
 Terrence Carraway was killed in the shooting and FCSO Inv.
 Farrah Turner died on Oct.
 22.

 FCSO Investigator Sarah Miller, FCSO Deputy Arie Davis, Florence police officer Brian Hart, Florence police officer Travis Scott, and Florence police officer Scott Williamson were wounded in the shooting.

-Seth Hopkins’ father, Fred Hopkins, has six attempted murder charges and two murder charges pending in connection to the shooting, the SC Public Index shows.
+Seth Hopkins’ father, Fred Hopkins, has five attempted murder charges and two murder charges pending in connection to the shooting, the SC Public Index shows.